OSGP/Documentation/Userguide/Installation/addOrganisation.md

 ### Adding an Organisation to the platform
-This chapter will describe how to add a new Organisation to the platform.
+This chapter describes how to add a new Organisation to the platform.
 This includes creating a certificate for the new organisation.

 ### Creating an Organisation
 In SoapUi go to DeviceManagement under the Admin project.
 Click on request 1 under CreateOrganisation.
 Fill in the parameters like the example request below.
 Make sure to sign the request with the test-org.pfx and to use the test-org organisation in the request header.